shashi/FileTrees.jl/page/index.md

 ~~~

 \blurb{
-FileTrees is a set of tools to lazy-load, process and write file trees.
+FileTrees is a set of tools to lazy-load, process and save file trees.
-Built-in parallelism allows you to max out compute on any machine.}
+Built-in parallelism allows you to max out all threads and processes that Julia is running with.}

 Files and subtrees in a file tree can have any [value attached to them](/values/), you can map and reduce over these values, or combine them by merging or collapsing trees or subtrees.
-If used with laziness these values are held in distributed memory and operated on in parallel.
+When computing [lazy](/lazy-parallel/) trees, these values are held in distributed memory and operated on in parallel.

-Tree operations such as [`map`, `filter`](/api/#map/filter), [`mv`](/api/#mv), [`merge`](/api/#merge), [`diff`](/api/#merge) return new trees.
-They are fast and return immutable trees.
-Nothing is written to disk until [`save`](/api/#save) is called to save a tree.
+Tree operations such as [`map`, `filter`](/api/#map/filter), [`mv`](/api/#mv), [`merge`](/api/#merge), [`diff`](/api/#merge) are immutable.
+Nothing is written to disk until [`save`](/api/#save) is called to save a tree, hence tree restructuring is cheap and fast.

 **Getting started**

-In this article we will see how to load a directory of CSV files and combine them into a single file.
+In this article we will see how to load a directory of files, do something to them, and then combine the results.
 This should help you get started!

 You can navigate to `page/` folder under the FileTrees package directory to try this out for yourself with the sample data there.
 Or you can try it with your own directory of data files!